Get,

 • It may help in deciding the medication dose for kidney disorder patients.

-How to Prepare For The Glomerular Filtration Rate Test
+How To Prepare For The Glomerular Filtration Rate Test

 Before the test, you should ask your healthcare physician about the instructions that you need to follow.
 Your physician may ask you to avoid eating or drinking (except water) anything a few hours before the test.
 Eating any cooked meat the night before the test may alter the results of the test.3